wegul/wegul.github.io/_pages/about.md

 My interests center around the design and optimization of systems for resource disaggregation inside datacenters.
 I take a holistic approach to push the envelope, spanning from low-level hardware design to high-level kernel optimizations.
 Specifically, my key projects are:
 - Leveraging new hardwares to improve the performance of memory disaggregation [[ASPLOS'25](https://wegul.github.io)];
 - Adapting cache coherence to disaggregated rack with high utilization and minimum latency;
-- Evaluating and unlocking the 'real' boundaries of packet processing capability of host network stack.
+- Evaluating and unlocking the 'real' boundaries of packet processing capability in host network stack.

 <!-- I also have keen appetite for many other areas.
 Check my [personal insights](https://wegul.github.io/wegul/year-archive/) of some recent works and feel free to leave a message, I would be more than happy to share my thoughts. -->